vycke/crinkles.dev/src/writing/combining-has-and-only-child-to-change-tab-containers.md

 ![Example of a styled tab container with multiple tabs](/img/tab-example-1.png)

 You created this reusable component in your framework of choice and sprinkled some CSS on it.
 And now it works everywhere, right?
 But then reality hits you.
-The pages this component is being implemented on have a dynamic number of tabs, for various reasons.
+The pages this component is being implemented on have a dynamic number of tabs.
+Meaning that at runtime JavaScript is determining the number of tabs that need to be displayed, for various reasons.
 Maybe certain roles should not see certain tabs?
 Who knows.
 But you will encounter it.
 Now your generic UI component looks something like this...

 ![Example of a styled tab container with only one tab](/img/tab-example-2.png)